 - Color replaces neutrals.

 - Mismatched bridesmaid dresses rule.

 - Dried flowers replace specialty blooms.

 Summary of Wedding Trends 2020

-To get you thinking about the new year, BRIDES interviewed 20 top wedding planners to ask about their expectations in 2020.
+To get you thinking about the new year, BRIDES interviewed 20 top wedding planners in their article The Biggest Wedding Trends to Expect in 2022 to ask about their expectations.